andybalham/blog-source-code/blog-posts/serverless-azure-04-blob-storage-cloud.md

 - Using Log Stream as quick feedback from cloud-based testing
 - Assigning managed identity and granting access
-- How I needed to add myself to use my Entra identity
 - Using default credential and issues with local emulator
-- Storage needed to be 'Enabled from all networks'
-- Time-to-live?
-If we can work out how.

 Can we do any remocal testing?
 Would we have to end up using connection strings?